Verssae/NeuroJIT/README.md

 Target commit is not a method changes commit
 ```

-If you want to calculate the features from commits in a project not included in our dataset, please refer to the following example command.
+If the commits are at the method level, you can still extract the commit understandability features even if the project is not included in our dataset.
+Please refer to the example below.

 ```Shell
 $ docker exec -it neurojit-ase python scripts/neurojit_cli.py calculate --project spring-projects/spring-framework --commit-hash 0101945